Evansdava/knight-api/docs/README.md

 `/translate/i-feel-sick`
 ```
 {
-    "phrase": "I feel sick",
+    phrase: "I feel sick",
-    "translated": "By my troth!
+    translated: "By my troth!
 A plague is upon me!"
 }
 ```